 Airlines love to create in-flight safety videos to make consumers confident about their safety mechanisms.
 But Singapore Airlines took these videos to a whole new level.

 In the video, viewers join Elizabeth Quek, an airline hostess on a journey through Singapore including locations like Boat Quay, Haji Lane, Capitol Theatre and the Gardens by the Bay.
 While she goes around the city, she demonstrates safety regulations and procedures in a flight.

 The video has garnered 800,000 views on Youtube.
 It's also a great attempt to get passengers to watch safety demonstrations.

 4. The Lengths We Go To - Promotes Its Commitment to High-Quality Service

 In its campaigns titled, "The Lengths We Go To", Singapore Airlines showcases its commitment to high-quality service.
 The campaign features three films featuring the Singapore Girl's efforts to deliver the best in-flight experience.

 In one video titled, "Understanding Your Needs", the brand boasts of seeking high-quality authentic products to create its main dishes.
 The Singapore Girl visits a tea plantation and teahouse in Fujian to brew authentic Jasmine tea.

 In the second video titled, "Creating Around You," the Singapore girl visits Andrew Muirhed & Son, Europe's oldest tannery, to find the softest leather.
 This highlights the brand's dedication to its consumer's comfort.

-In the last video titled, "Bring You The World" the Singapore Girl goes to the Venice Film Festival and delivers films to consumers with different ethnic backgrounds.
-This depicts the airline's commitment to find films for everyone.
+In the last video titled, "Bring You The World" the Singapore Girl goes to the Venice Film Festival and delivers films to consumers from different ethnic backgrounds.
+This depicts the airline's commitment to finding films for everyone.

 Through these short videos, Singapore Airlines was able to portray the lengths that they go to, to make customers feel at home.